-- 2.31 Paragraph 47 of the NPPF expects local planning authorities to identify and update annually a supply of specific deliverable sites sufficient to provide five years worth of housing against their housing requirements.
-Sites that were identified as deliverable were those considered to be: - available now;

-- offering a suitable location for development now; - achievable with a realistic prospect that housing would be delivered on the site within five years; and; - viable for development - 2.32 Sites with planning permission were considered to be deliverable unless there was clear evidence from the information collected through the assessment from developers / owners that the extant schemes would not be implemented within five years.
+- 2.31 Paragraph 67 of the NPPF (2019) expects Local Planning Authorities to identify a supply of specific, deliverable sites for years one to five of the plan period.
+Annex 2: Glossary of the NPPF (2019), states that for sites to be considered deliverable, they should be: - available now; - offering a suitable location for development now; - be achievable with a realistic prospect that housing will be delivered on the site within five years; - Sites that are not major development and sites with detailed planning permission should be considered deliverable until permission expires unless there is clear evidence that homes will no longer be delivered within 5 years. e.g. no longer viable or no longer a demand. - Sites with outline planning permission, permission in principle, allocated in the development plan or identified on a brownfield register should only be considered deliverable where there is clear evidence that housing completions will begin on sites within five years. - 2.32 Sites with planning permission were considered to be deliverable unless there was clear evidence from the information collected through the assessment from developers / owners that the extant schemes would not be implemented within five years.
 This evidence included: - no longer viable; - owner / developer no longer bringing forward for development; - lack of demand; or; - long term phasing plans - 2.33 The sites identified as deliverable form the basis of the 0-5 year housing land supply along with the windfall allowance.
 Further explanation of the sites identified as deliverable and the calculation of the 0-5 year housing land supply will be provided in the findings section.